Indiana Resources Unveils New High-Grade Gold Zone at Minos Prospect

-Indiana Resources Limited has confirmed a new high-grade gold zone at its Minos Gold Prospect in South Australia, with drilling results revealing multiple significant intercepts.
+Indiana Resources Limited has confirmed a new high-grade gold zone at its Minos Gold Prospect in South Australia, with recent drilling revealing multiple significant intercepts.
 The company plans an aggressive 2025 exploration program to expand the deposit and establish a maiden resource.

 • New high-grade gold zone confirmed at Minos Southwest Zone